OWASP/www-project-securecodebox/index.md

 The purpose of secureCodeBox is not to replace the penetration testers or make them obsolete.
 We strongly recommend to run extensive tests by experienced penetration testers on all your applications.
 For more information about this project, please have look at our [GitHub Repo secureCodeBox][scb-github] or [online documentation][scb-documentation].

 Our _main goal_ is to implement a major security testing platform and framework which enables developers and teams to integrate a bunch of security testing tools in their CI/CD environment or kubernetes environment as easy as possible.
-The flexibility and scalability of the platform architecture leads to features like _multi tenancy support_, _large scale (multi-) project testing_, support of distributed and private networks, customisable security test flows, which enables projects to test complex environments without implementing the complete security testing infrastructure on their own.
+The flexibility and scalability of the platform architecture leads to features like _multi tenancy support_, _large scale (multi-) project testing_, support of distributed and private networks, customizable security test flows, which enables projects to test complex environments without implementing the complete security testing infrastructure on their own.

 Secondly we try to foster a broad range of security tools to be easily integrated.
 Also we will try to integrate existing OWASP Projects as building blocks in our platform.